History of Manchester United F.C. (1945–1969): Rebuilding

 Jackie Blanchflower and Johnny Berry were injured to such an extent that their playing careers were over, and Kenny Morgans was never the same player he had been before the crash.
 Matt Busby himself was in hospital for two months recovering from multiple injuries.
 Initially his chances of surviving were thought to be no better than 50-50.

 While Busby recovered in hospital, his assistant Jimmy Murphy took temporary charge of team affairs (Murphy had not gone to Yugoslavia with the team, as he was managing the Welsh national side in a World Cup qualifier against Israel).
 United struggled in the League after Munich, winning only one of their last 14 matches and finishing in ninth place.
 However, they performed well in the FA Cup matches and made it to the final, but lost to Bolton 2–0.
 At the end of the season, UEFA offered The FA the opportunity to submit both United and the eventual champions Wolves for the 1958–59 European Cup, an unprecedented move, as a tribute to the victims, but the FA declined.

-A period of rebuilding followed with several significant signings, including Albert Quixall, Maurice Setters, Denis Law, Pat Crerand, and Noel Cantwell between 1958 and 1962.
+A period of rebuilding followed with several significant signings, including Albert Quixall, Maurice Setters, Denis Law, Paddy Crerand, and Noel Cantwell between 1958 and 1962.
 Although they were sound long-term investments, the arrival of fresh blood failed to give the club an immediate leg-up in the league.
 Munich survivors Harry Gregg, Bill Foulkes and Bobby Charlton were all with the club for many years afterwards, while Ray Wood, Albert Scanlon and Kenny Morgans had all been transferred by 1961 and Dennis Viollet was sold to Stoke City in 1962.

 The team's form was inconsistent, but despite a poor 19th place in the 1962–63 season, United managed to beat Leicester City 3–1 at Wembley to win the FA Cup.

 After the crash, Busby's Babes seemed inappropriate so a new name was sought.
 English rugby club Salford had toured France in the 1930s wearing red shirts and became known as "The Red Devils".
-Busby liked the sound of it, thinking a devil was more intimidating to opponents than angelic babes - and also had to reflect the fact the side would now feature more experienced players.
-He declared Manchester United should also be known as "The Red Devils" and soon the club began incorporating the devil logo into match programmes and scarves.
-In 1970, the club badge was redesigned, but now with a devil in the centre holding a pitch-fork.
+Busby liked the sound of it, so he declared Manchester United should also be known as "The Red Devils" and soon the club began incorporating the devil logo into match programmes and scarves.
+In 1970, the club badge was redesigned, but now with a devil in the centre holding a pitchfork.